 If you wonder why you keep seeing that chocolate makes you live forever while also giving you Alzheimers, why people make poor or illogical choices, how people misunderstand statistics, and why people distrust science and statistics so much, so do we.

-Although the authors who write for MetaCausal may be affiliated with various organizations, MetaCausal itself is not formally associated with any academic, industry, or media organization.
+This site is not formally associated with any academic, industry, or media organization.